modular/modular/KGEN/docs/public/programming-manual.md

 works as a runtime value of course) naturally.
 Note that this is invoking the runtime constructor for DType at compile time.

-Type are another common use for alias: because types are just compile time expressions, it is very handy to be able to do things like this:
+Types are another common use for alias: because types are just compile time expressions, it is very handy to be able to do things like this:

 ```mojo